-So, how do my predictions hold up after two years of data?
-With respect to contact volume, the number of contacts per user, per month, for all industries and sizes fell for the second year in a row.
-As Figure 1 displays, there is a significant drop in the number of contacts per year over the last two years.
+So, how do my predictions hold up after three years of data?
+With respect to contact volume, the number of contacts per user, per month, for all industries and sizes fell for the third year in a row.
+There was a significant drop in the number of contacts per year over the last three years.
 I believe this drop can be attributed to a few factors.

 One, software and hardware are getting more reliable.
 For example, cloud infrastructure has drastically changed how businesses share and store data.
 Moving applications from on-premises servers to the cloud greatly reduces failures due to insufficient company infrastructure, meaning that the programs and information being stored are now better protected.